OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

          * within a string.
          *
          * @param jSonData
-         *            hello JSON string that holds hello collection
+         *            The JSON string that holds the collection
-         * @return A JSON array that contains all hello collection objects
+         * @return A JSON array that contains all the collection objects
          * @throws Exception
          */
         public static JSONArray fetchDirectoryObjectJSONArray(JSONObject jsonObject) throws Exception {